 Emergency Kits for Short-Stay Accommodation in Australia: What Hosts Need to Know

-With the rapid growth of short-stay accommodation providers in Australia, including Airbnb, Stayz, and holiday rentals, there is increasing scrutiny on guest safety and emergency preparedness.
+With the rapid growth of holiday rental accommodation providers in Australia, including Airbnb, Stayz, and bed’n’breakfasts, there is increasing scrutiny on guest safety and emergency preparedness.
 Guests expect - and in many cases regulations require - that hosts provide a reasonable level of disaster readiness.

 Whether you operate an Airbnb, serviced apartment, or holiday rental, having an appropriate emergency kit and emergency plan is no longer optional.
 It’s a critical part of compliance, risk management, and guest trust.